Operation Bellicose: Time-and-distance bombing

 Low flying would be needed to avoid detection en route to the target, so the Pathfinder crews flew low-level cross-country exercises that night and the next, visiting the giant airship sheds at RAF Cardington, Bedfordshire.
 On the night of 18 June, a dress rehearsal was held, with the Pathfinders illuminating and marking a target on the bombing range at RAF Wainfleet, on the Lincolnshire coast, for the 5 Group force.
 The crews were confined to camp when not flying and were forbidden to use the telephone.

-Group Captain Slee held the full briefing for the 25 Pathfinder and 5 Group crews based at Scampton on the morning of 19 June.
-The crews now learned almost the whole plan, including the surprise onward flight to North Africa and the assignment of a second, still undisclosed target for the return flight.
-Some crews managed to draw tropical kit from the stores: pith helmets, desert boots and khaki shirts and shorts.
+Slee held the full briefing for the 25 Pathfinder and 5 Group crews based at Scampton on the morning of 19 June.
+The crews learned most of the plan, including the surprise onward flight to North Africa and the assignment of a second target for the return flight.
+Some crews managed to draw tropical kits from the stores: pith helmets, desert boots, and khaki shirts and shorts.
 The weather was later predicted to be unsuitable at Friedrichshafen that night, so the operation was postponed for 24 hours.
-However, 290 Halifaxes, Stirlings and Lancasters of 3, 4, 6 and 8 Groups carried out another attack on the Schneider works at Le Creusot.
+The Schneider works at Le Creusot were attacked by 290 Halifaxes, Stirlings and Lancasters of 3, 4, 6 and 8 Groups.
 Instead of TIs, the Pathfinders dropped large numbers of flares.
-The main force was supposed to identify the target visually, but crews found it hard to see through the dazzle and smoke of so many flares.
-A fifth of the bombloads did hit the Schneider works, but residential areas were also heavily damaged.
+The main force was supposed to identify the target visually but crews found it hard to see through the dazzle and smoke of so many flares.
+A fifth of the bomb loads did hit the Schneider works and residential areas were severely damaged.